Divorce Maryland Child Support

 • The financial conditions of the parents

 • Let us consider a child who spends more than 35 percent of overnights (i.e. 128 overnights per year) with each parent.
-For such a child, child support is calculated using special guidelines
+For such a child, child support is calculated using special guidelines, which would be different from the original guidelines.

 • If a parent works overtime and earns money, this money is included in calculating child support payments.
-However, this additional income should not be speculative or uncertain
+However, this additional income is not speculative or uncertain.

 • Maintenance or alimony received